swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: A range in the collection of the first occurrence of `regex`.
     /// Returns `nil` if `regex` is not found. public func firstRange(of regex: some RegexComponent) -> Range<Index>?

+    /// Finds and returns the range of the first occurrence of a given regex
+    /// within the collection.
+    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// within this collection.
+    /// - Returns: A range in the collection of the first occurrence of regex.
+    /// Returns `nil` if not found.
+    public func firstRange(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    ) -> Range<Index>?
 }
 ```